 How do I get a job with a hunt?

-The MFHA keeps a list of positions available with hunts and also a list of persons looking for positions in hunting.
-This register runs from October for positions commencing the following 1st May (the usual date for Hunt Staff to change positions).
+The Hunting Office keeps a list of positions available with hunts and publishes these on The Hunting Office website.
+This list of vacancies can be accessed by anyone wishing to look and contact can be made with each hunt via the website advert should they want more details or to apply for a positon.
 There is also a Bursary Scheme which provides on-the-job training for young people wishing to become professional hunt staff.
 Further details are available from the MFHA.

 How can my Hunt become recognised by the MFHA?